cauebs/hr-machine/README.md

 [4, 5, 14, 8]
 ```

 The simple example above repeatedly takes two items from input and outputs their sum.
-For a more complex example, see the alphabetizer example at `examples/alphabetizer.hr` (or play the game :D)
+For complex examples, take a look at [these](examples/) (or play the game :D).
+These examples are also used for [testing](tests.py).

 ---